 If you love WordPress and want to help us do these things, join in!

 tl;dr: Exemplary WordCampWordCampWordCamps are casual, locally-organized conferences covering everything related to WordPress.
 They're one of the places where the WordPress community comes together to teach one another what they’ve learned throughout the year and share the joy.
 Learn more. budgets are lean and prioritize attendees’ needs.
-Running the money through the WordPress Community SupportWordPress Community SupportWordPress Community Support PBC is a subsidiary of WordPress Foundation.
-It is created specifically to be the financial and legal support for WordCamps, WordPress Meetup groups, and any additional “official” events organized within the WordPress Community Events program. can protect you legally and financially.
+Running the money through the WordPress Community SupportWordPress Community SupportWordPress Community Support PBC is a Public Benefit Corporation, created specifically to be the financial and legal support for WordCamps, WordPress Meetup groups, and any additional “official” events organized within the WordPress Community Events program. can protect you legally and financially.
 WordCamps are financially transparent.

 Once you’ve identified a venue, it’s time to make your budget so you’ll know how much money you’ll need to raise.
 Your budget approval is the last required milestone before you can announce your event and start gathering speakers, sponsors, and volunteers.